AdityaS1426/DebugDataBandits/README.md

 Click on "Projects" to view our Scrum Board.

-## Scrum Team Goals for Week of Scrum Team Cards/Ticket Focus

-- Aditya & Arnav will simplify the CarDealershipSimulator code, fix errors, & fix user commands that are not working.
-- Aditya & Arnav will aim to finish CarDealershipSimulator.
-- Atharva & Jacob will aim to finish BankingSystem.
-- Atharva & Jacob will start on SchoolAttendanceSystem.

 ## How to Run CarDealershipSimulator - Aditya & Arnav
 - Open IntelliJ.